How do I use the Analysis Board?

 You will now be able to drag pieces anywhere you like on the board, or remove them by dragging them off the board to the right.
 You can set the board up any way you like by adding, moving, or removing pieces.
 Beware, though, that impossible positions such as multiple kings can cause the computer analysis to be inaccurate or freeze up.

 Below the pieces menu, you have the option to select whose turn it is in the drop-down, you can also flip the board, or reset the board to starting position, or trash all the pieces and get an empty board.

 The O-O and O-O-O check-boxes let the computer know if white and black have the right to castle or not.
 A check in the box means yes, they can castle this way.

-Below advanced settings are text boxes for FEN and PGN to be pasted into.
+Below castling are text boxes for FEN and PGN to be pasted into.
 After pasting, click Load to load the position.

-You can also click 'versus computer' on the very bottom and play the position against the computer!
+You can also click 'practice versus computer' on the very bottom and play the position against the computer!

 If the information in this article is out of date or incorrect, or if you have questions about it, please let us know!